davidrhoden/davidrhoden-basic-netlify/timeline/goatstock-may-24-2021.md

 Went down the block to see Stoo Odom with a guest from San Francisco name Rachel Lovejoy 9and a violinist who was excellent but sadly I didn't get her name).

 Rachel Lovejoy writes songs for shows, musicals, and her songs were clever.
 She did a few songs about madams from old-time San Francisco.
-Her rhyme style was kind of like Tom Lehrer's (I kept thinkning of "Alma"), so it's no surprise I liked it.
+Her rhyme style was kind of like Tom Lehrer's (I kept thinking of "Alma"), so it's no surprise I liked it.